-10th Street between Webster Street and the 10th Street Bridge is set to be repaved in late 2021/early .
-Recently, the City implemented a Slow Street on 10th Street between Harrison Street and Jackson Street with the goal of reducing vehicle traffic and allowing more space for outdoor recreation.
-This repaving project provides a key opportunity to permanently achieve the goals of the Slow Streets project, provide safer pedestrian connections between Chinatown and Lake Merritt, and create a calm and intuitive street for all roadway users.
+In 2020, OakDOT implemented a Slow Street on 10th between Harrison and Jackson with the goal of reducing vehicle traffic and providing more safety and comfort for people walking.
+This repaving/SRTS project provides an opportunity to permanently achieve the goals of the Slow Streets project and provide safer pedestrian connections between Chinatown, Lincoln Rec center and Elementary, and Lake Merritt.

 - Improve bicycle connections across 10th Street

 - Expand the pedestrian space on 10th Street between Webster and Harrison and provide space for loading